Rifling

 each barrelmaker.

-The degree of sprial is referred to as the rate of Twist, expressed in the number of inches required to accomplish one full turn.
+The degree of spiral is referred to as the rate of Twist, expressed in the number of inches required to accomplish one full turn.
 1:10 means one full turn in ten inches.
-Longer, heavier bullets require a faster rate of twist for proper stabilization.
+Generally, the longer the bullet in relation to its diameter, the higher the rate of twist is indicated.
+The long, slender 6.5x54MS bullet might stabilize best at a fast 1:8 rate of twist.
+The short, fat .505 Gibbs bullet might stabilize best at a slow 1:16 rate of twist.

 Methods of producing rifling in a smooth-drilled barrel blank: